lkuenemann/lkuenemann/_posts/2020-08-26-flower-classification-on-kaggle.md

 ## Introduction

 While looking for interesting projects to train on, I have recently decided to give [Kaggle](kaggle) a go.
 [Kaggle](kaggle) is an online community for data science and machine learning, allowing you to publish code, datasets, interact with other members, and take part in competitions.
-They offer you to run your Python notebook remotely on their server with GPU and TPU acceleration, making it interesting for people like me without dedicated equipement at home.
+They offer you to run your Python notebook remotely on their servers with GPU and TPU acceleration, making it interesting for people like me without dedicated equipment at home.

 I joined in on the ["Petals to the Metal: Flower Classification on TPU"](petals) introduction competition in order to test out the platform and explore the basics of TPU acceleration.
 The goal is to classify images of flowers into a hundred or so flower categories.

 The dataset is fairly small (we'll get back to that later) and split in 2 for training and validation.
-There is no "secret" test dataset to rank submissions once the competition closes since it is a permanent training competition.
+There is no "secret" test dataset to rank submissions once the competition closes since it is a permanently ongoing training competition.

 In this post I will be discussing my workflow and thought process.